 You'll explore the United States' experiment with Prohibition during the period 1918 to 1933, with particular focus on crime, disorder and policing.
-The rise of organized crime will be considered, along with gangsters and G-men, the expanding crime fighting role of the state, the federal crime crusade of the early 1930s and the inglorious end of Prohibition.
-You will spend around four hours per week in lectures and seminars.
+The rise of organised crime will be considered, along with gangsters and G-men, the expanding crime fighting role of the state, the federal crime crusade of the early 1930s and the inglorious end of Prohibition.
+You'll spend around four hours per week in lectures and seminars.

 Kings, Saints and Monsters in England, 450-850

-This module examines cultural and political changes in the southern half of the island of Britain between the fifth and ninth centuries, in particular the development of kingship and kingdoms as a form of political organisation, and the effects of the conversion of the Anglo-Saxons to Christianity.
-You will spend three hours in lectures and seminars studying for this module.
+This module examines cultural and political changes in the southern half of the island of Britain between the 5th and 9th centuries, in particular the development of kingship and kingdoms as a form of political organisation, and the effects of the conversion of the Anglo-Saxons to Christianity.
+You will spend four hours in lectures and seminars studying for this module.